ilhaminudin24/electricity-monitoring/README.md

 ## Notes

-- The database file (`electricity_monitoring.db`) is created automatically in the `backend/database/` directory
+- All data is stored in Supabase cloud database
-- All data is stored locally - no external services required
+- Authentication is handled by Supabase Auth
-- The application is designed for personal use with no authentication
+- The application supports multiple devices with cloud sync